RentEase

 Accepting a MoMo payment means a tenant sends money to your personal number.
 You receive a notification.
 You manually record the payment somewhere.
 You try to remember which tenant it was and which month it covers.

-Integrating MoMo payments means the platform receives the payment, automatically matches it to the correct tenant, marks the rent as paid, generates a receipt, and creates a timestamped record — all without you doing anything.
+Integrating MoMo payments means the platform receives the payment, automatically matches it to the correct tenant, marks the rent as paid, generates a receipt, and creates a timestamped record.
+You do nothing.

 The first is just mobile money.
 The second is what makes software actually useful.

-For cash payments or direct bank deposits, a good system also lets you manually mark an invoice as paid and attach a receipt — so every payment method is covered.
+For cash payments or direct bank deposits, a good system also lets you manually mark an invoice as paid and attach a receipt.
+Every payment method is covered.

 What to look for: Both MTN Mobile Money and Airtel Money integration (not just one), automatic payment-to-tenant matching, real-time notifications to both landlord and tenant, and an automatic receipt for every transaction.

-Feature #2: Automated Invoicing and Reminders — Let the System Do the Chasing
+Feature #2: Automated Invoicing and Reminders That Do the Chasing for You

 The first five days of every month should not feel like a debt collection exercise.
 If you are personally sending payment reminders to tenants, you are doing the job that software should be doing for you.

 There is a benefit beyond convenience: it changes the nature of your tenant relationships.
-When reminders come from a platform, they are professional and impersonal — not personal nagging from the landlord.
+When reminders come from a platform, they are professional and impersonal rather than personal nagging from the landlord.
 Tenants are less likely to feel harassed and more likely to act.
 The landlord-tenant relationship stays warmer because the friction is handled by the system.

 What to look for: Automatic invoice generation on a set schedule, automatic follow-up reminders for unpaid rent, overdue alerts, lease expiry notifications, and delivery via app and SMS.